1. Goal

 (1) Preserving game

-Using the mask based definition of an explanation with a reference (\(r=0) \) as well as similarity metric, a preserving explanation can be computed by:
+Using the mask based definition of an explanation with a reference (

 (2) Deletion game